To enjoy the full Mail & Guardian online experience: please upgrade your browser

 05 Feb 2013 14:48

-Police have arrested 19 people suspected of being rebels from the Democratic Republic of Congo - including two senior members of the M23 group.
+Police have arrested 19 people in Pretoria suspected of being rebels from the DRC.
+(M&G)

 The group was arrested in South Africa's northern Limpopo province on suspicion of running an illegal military operation after an investigation by a crime intelligence unit, police said on Tuesday, without providing further details.